erheltemes/employee_directory/README.md

 ## discription
-app creates and array of employee objects and displays them as a table. user can use the serach feature to filter throuhg names that include the combination of chracters input.
+app creates and array of employee objects and displays them as a table. user can use the search feature to filter throuhg names that include the combination of chracters input.
 Lastly the user can any search alphabetically by last name.

 ## installation